Sohel-Developer/Sohel-Developer/README.md

 📚 When I'm not coding, you can find me exploring new tech blogs, contributing to open-source projects, or honing my design skills.
 I believe in continuous learning and enjoy collaborating with other developers to solve challenging problems.

 📫 Let's connect!
-Feel free to reach out to me via email at [your@email.com] or find me on LinkedIn [insert LinkedIn profile URL].
+Feel free to reach out to me via email at [sohel.webdevoloper@gmail.com] or find me on LinkedIn [LinkedIN](https://www.linkedin.com/in/sohel-developer/)].
 I'm always open to new opportunities and exciting projects.

 🌟 Looking forward to creating exceptional user experiences together! 🌟